-Vermont emergency vehicle light state statutes allows some vehicles to use warning lights.
+Vermont's emergency vehicle light state statutes allow some vehicles to use warning lights.
 For this lighting to be used properly, the vehicle being outfitted with gear must fall under administrative law in the state.
 To make understanding and accessing emergency light state statutes in Vermont easier, we have gathered information and links to formal laws.

 Emergency Vehicle Light State Statutes

 An emergency vehicle in Vermont is defined by administrative code 23 VSA-4(1) .
 Vermont administrative code describes an emergency vehicle as a vehicle driven by the fire or police department.
 The law also extends to ambulances.
 Some special vehicles may be deemed emergency vehicles either temporarily or permanently under this state statute.

 Vermont Police Use Combo Blue/White or Blue Emergency Lights

 Vermont police are permitted to use combo blue/white or all blue emergency lights under state statute 23 VSA-1252(a)(1).
 Under this statute Vermont police must use sirens anytime their lights are activated.

 Fire Trucks and Ambulances Use Red or Combo Red/White Lighting